MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/query-interleaving.md

 |4     |  Decayed        |   The MCE is set to 2 cores. <br> Jobs are executed based on availability up to MCE. <br> Decay interval of 1 minute of CPU time is used up.      |   2 = <br> MIN(32/2˄4, 12)       |
 |5     |  Decayed        |  The MCE is set to 1 core. <br> Jobs are executed based on availability up to MCE. <br> Decay interval does not apply as the query has bottomed. <br> No further decay since minimum of 1 core is reached.        |   1 = <br> MIN(32/2˄5, 12)       |

 If the system is under CPU pressure, each query will be assigned no more cores than its MCE.
 If all the cores are currently used by queries within their respective MCEs, then other queries wait until cores become available.
 As cores become available, the oldest entitled query based on its elapsed calendar time is picked up.
-The MCE is a cap under pressure; it doesn’t guarantee that number of cores at any point in time.
+The MCE is a cap under pressure; it doesn't guarantee that number of cores at any point in time.

 ## See also